4uv/Roblox-Group-Ally-Sender/README.md

 ### Required Fields

 - **`cookies`**: Array of Roblox authentication cookies (.ROBLOSECURITY values)
+  - **Performance Note**: The more cookies you provide, the faster the script will run as it can distribute requests across multiple accounts, reducing individual account rate limits
 - **`webhook`**: Discord webhook URL for notifications
 - **`group_id`**: Your group ID that will send ally requests
 - **`already_added_file`**: File to track processed groups (e.g., "already_added.txt")